QubitPi/leadership-blogs/src/content/posts/causality/index.md

 of causality.
 But he did not have the understanding that came with knowledge of [Minkowski geometry] and the [Special Theory of Relativity], that the notion of causality can be used as a prior foundation from which to [construct notions](https://en.wikipedia.org/wiki/Causal_structure) of time and space

+Kant primarily discusses the concept of cause and effect in the _Division One - Book II - Section III - 3.B.
+Second Analogy his "Critique of Pure Reason".

 Buddhist Philosophy
 -------------------